leonvanbokhorst/ai-lab-image/README.md

 - **Python Environment**: Managed by the Conda environment within the base image.
 - **Package Management**:
   - `pip` (via `python3 -m pip`) for primary package installation.
-  - `uv`: A fast Python package installer, available for use within the container.
+  - `uv`: A fast Python package installer.
+It is installed by the `start.sh` script at container startup, making it available for use within the container.
 - **JupyterLab Server**:
   - Provides a web-based interactive development environment.
   - Includes a fully functional terminal.
   - Configured for access when running behind a reverse proxy (e.g., on RunPod).
 - **Volume Mounting**: The `docker-compose.yml` mounts the local current directory (`.`) to `/workspace` inside the container, allowing for persistent storage and easy file access.
 - **GPU Acceleration**: `docker-compose.yml` is configured to request GPU resources for the container.
-- **Custom Startup**: Uses a `start.sh` script to launch JupyterLab with specific flags crucial for stability and functionality, especially in proxied environments.
+- **Custom Startup**: Uses a `start.sh` script to install `uv` and then launch JupyterLab with specific flags crucial for stability and functionality, especially in proxied environments.

 ## Setup and Configuration Details